 About Michael Weaver

 Michael is a partner in the trial department at the full-service law firm of McDermott Will & Emery LLP and a volunteer for a variety of community organizations and initiatives.
 As a litigator with a focus on commercial litigation, he has been involved in a wide assortment of complex matters in courts across the country.
 Michael has significant trial and appellate experience.
 The Lesbian & Gay Bar Association of Chicago found Michael “Highly Recommended” and the Chicago Bar Association as well as the members of the Alliance of Bar Associations rated him “Qualified” or “Recommended” for Circuit Court Judge.

 At McDermott, Michael serves as the Pro Bono Litigation Partner where he cultivates and enhances pro bono litigation opportunities available to the Firm’s attorneys in a wide array of substantive areas that impact the communities in which we work and live.
 He previously served as the Partner-in-Charge for the LGBTQ+ Diversity and Inclusion Committee at McDermott.
 As an associate, he organized a legal clinic for LGBTQ+ individuals with the Center on Halsted and the Broadway Youth Center of Howard Brown.
-The Center on Halsted was so pleased with this program that it selected McDermott for its “Outstanding Volunteer Attorney” Award.
+The Center on Halsted was so pleased with this program that it selected Weaver and his team for its “Outstanding Volunteer Attorney” Award.
 In 2019, Chambers and Partners shortlisted Michael as LGBT+ Equality Lawyer of the Year.
 He was also named to the inaugural list of Crain’s Chicago Business Notable LGBTQ Executives in 2018 as well as a “Rising Star” by the Minority Corporate Counsel Association’s Diversity & The Bar in 2015.
 Michael also served as the Hiring Partner for McDermott’s Chicago office.